ScreaminPenguins/chef-ingest/ingredients/README.md

 ### Database

-These configurations are used for database systems like MySQL, Postgres, & Bigquery
+These configurations are shared across database platforms like MySQL, Postgres, & Bigquery

 ### Platform Specific